Your Team Took a Workplace Assessment. Now What?

 That kind of statement changes the tone.
 It reduces blame and brings the conversation back to the work.
 It also gives people a way to explain what they need without sounding difficult.

 This is one of the most important benefits of a workplace assessment.
 It helps teams talk about differences before those differences turn into conflict.
+If the same issues keep showing up after meetings, the team may be dealing with broader team communication problems.

-Workplace assessments can support healthy team development, but they can also create problems when used poorly.
+They can also create problems when used poorly.

-One common mistake is treating results like labels.
 When people become labels, curiosity disappears.
 Team members may start assuming what someone will think, how they will respond, or what they can handle.
 That limits trust and reduces the value of the conversation.

-Another mistake is using results as excuses.
-A tendency may explain why something feels natural, but it should not excuse behavior that hurts the team.
 Someone who prefers speed still needs to bring others along.
 Someone who needs time to process still needs to engage.
 Someone who values harmony still needs to speak honestly.
 Someone who focuses on precision still needs to recognize when the team has enough information to move forward.

 Self-awareness should increase ownership.

-A third mistake is skipping the debrief.
 Sending people their results without a guided conversation limits the impact.
 People need time to interpret what the results mean.
 They also need help connecting the insight to real work.

-Finally, leaders need to be careful with trust.
 People should understand how results will be used, who will see them, and what will remain private.
 If trust is damaged, the assessment becomes something people endure instead of something they use.

 A workplace assessment does not need a complicated implementation plan.
 A simple 30-day follow-up can help the team turn insight into action.